 We are delighted to be able to offer a bespoke service for our Art games.
 If you would like to enquire further about commissioning Sophie Matisse to create a unique hand-painted Art Chess, Backgammon, Checkers or Chutes/Snakes & Ladders set specially for you, please get in touch via our Contact Form below.

 In 2010, Sophie also participated in the New York instalment of an international campaign produced by the non-profit group, Sing For Hope.
 The project called for sixty pianos to be placed in specific public locations in and around certain chosen cities.
 Sophie Matisse hand-painted four donated pianos.
 Her work was later displayed in the lobby of Avery Fisher Hall and Lincoln Center promenade before being donated to a small music school in Afghanistan and to the New York Presbyterian Hospital’s Pediatric Department.

-In 1996, Sophie Matisse settled in New York City and set up her studio in a district of Manhattan.
 In response to the terror attacks of the World Trade Center in 2001, she reinterpreted Pablo Picasso’s famous “Guernica” with contemporary colours replacing the monochromatic palette of the original (please see image below, copyright Sophie Matisse).

 Sophie Matisse continues to create thought-provoking and original works.
 For more information about Sophie Matisse, visit: sophiematisse.com